Neuroinflab/pyEcoHAB/README.rst

 pyEcoHAB supports both Python2 and Python3.

 pyEcoHAB allows for easy access to antenna readings.
-It implements a heuristic calculating timing and duration of animal visists to EcoHAB compartments.
-It also provides methods for determining mouse activity (number of visits and time spent in each chamber), in-cohort sociability, solitude (time mouse spent alone in EcoHAB chambers) and following.
+It implements a heuristic calculating timing and duration of animal visists to Eco-HAB compartments.
+It also provides methods for determining mouse activity (number of visits and time spent in each chamber), in-cohort sociability, solitude (time mouse spent alone in Eco-HAB chambers) and following.

 Install
 To read-in and analyze a sample data-set type: